 As salespeople, we’ve all been there.
 You’ve spent weeks or even months courting a prospect.
 You’ve sent them materials, completed demos -- heck, you’ve probably even priced out a six-month trial program for them.
 Your follow-up, perhaps using a tool like Spiro, has been stellar.
-And at the last minute, they decide they aren’t ready for the solution, don’t have the budget, or have simply picked a different vendor.
+But at the last minute, they decide they aren’t ready for the solution, don’t have the budget, or simply want to go with a different vendor.

 3 Phrases That Keep Lost Deals Alive

 1) “You picked a great company to work with.”

 Even the most resilient salespeople can take a lost deal personally.
 I can remember one particularly heartbreaking loss -- my team and I were pitching a huge deal at a Fortune 500 company that seemed to be going really well.
 We had great alignment on product fit and were in agreement on the budget.